zukunft/zukunft.com/docs/code_functions_all.md

 \-- save
     \-- get_similar
         \-- component_link - get a similar reference
+    \-- reload_objects
+        \-- formula - check if the objects have been loaded
     \-- generate_ref_text
         \-- formula - update the database reference text based on the user text
     \-- generate_usr_text